alanc10n/py-rau/README.md

 This is very much a work in progress, so expect more commands to appear as I attempt to scratch itches or think of useful features.
 At the moment, it only supports deleting keys matching a given pattern and listing keys.

-## Usage
+## Development

-Install the dependencies (optionally in a virtual environment) with `pip install -r requirements.txt`.
-Then run `python rau.py -h` to see options.
+Create a virtual environment, activate it, and run `pip install -e .`.
+Hack away.

 ### Examples